mike-unitskyi/s3repo-maven-plugin/README.md

 Wishlist
 ========
 * upload arbitrary RPM to repository without needing a Maven project/POM (i.e., in the Mojo, requiresProject = false)
+* consider no pre-clean by default; but consider safety of this &mdash; comparing file hashes and removing local files